Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Almost perfect.
 Being accosted by a Corti who had stopped literally on the other side of the street and then sashayed across it to glare accusingly at his prosthetic foot was an intriguing condiment to the experience.

-The Corti in question had stuffed his hands onto his narrow---nonexistent, really---hips and was studying Julian’s foot as if it had personally offended him.
+The Corti in question had stuffed his hands onto his narrow - nonexistent, really - hips and was studying Julian’s foot as if it had personally offended him.

 “Uh...can we help you?”
 Allison asked.
 She sipped her beer and set it down while Julian tried to navigate his foot away out of sight under the table.
 The Corti moved to keep it in view.